 Iraq and Afghanistan Service Grant Program

-An otherwise Pell-eligible student whose parent or guardian died as a result of U.S. military service in Iraq or Afghanistan after September 11, 2001, may receive increased amounts of federal student aid if the student was younger than 24 years old when the parent or guardian died or was enrolled at an institution of higher education at the time of the parent's or guardian's death.
+A Pell-eligible student whose parent or guardian died as a result of U.S. military service in Iraq or Afghanistan after September 11, 2001, may receive increased amounts of federal student aid under either of these circumstances:

-To receive the Iraq and Afghanistan Service Grant, the student must have an Estimated Family Contribution (EFC) that is not Pell eligible.
+To receive the Iraq and Afghanistan Service Grant, the student must have an Estimated Family Contribution (EFC) that is not Pell-eligible.
 The student must meet the other criteria for Pell Grant eligibility.
 The Iraq and Afghanistan Service Grants are made under the same terms and conditions as Pell Grant, and disbursements for each payment period are calculated in the same manner.

 The U.S. Department of Education notifies the student when a student appears to meet the criteria for 0 EFC treatment for children of soldiers and the Iraq and Afghanistan Service Grant, based on a match with a Department of Defense file of eligible dependents.
 A student submitting a FAFSA and or FAFSA correction allows this match to be made.
 The Department of Education sends a letter to each matched student that informs the student of his or her possible increase in eligibility for federal financial aid.
 Students are informed to contact their financial aid administrator for more information.